 - The Medicare-for-All Act of 2017, S. 1804

 - The Expanded & Improved Medicare For All Act, H.R.
 676

 - Infectious Disease Elimination Pilot Programs, SB 800

 - HB 579: Infectious Disease Elimination Pilot Programs

-The Political Working Group is formed to engage in political action in an effort to reorganize society and the economy along democratic socialist lines.
+The Electoral Working Group is formed to engage in political action in an effort to reorganize society and the economy along democratic socialist lines.
 We recognize that the current political system at all levels; local, state and national, maintains the interest of capital as the prime objective at the expense of the interest working class, the poor, racial, sexual and religious minorities, the undocumented and the vast majority of those living with the U.S. borders.
 One of the most insidious lies of neoliberalism is that we can have a politics void of ideology.
 That politics prostrates itself before the desires of capital is treated as a natural fact like gravity.
 That the only place political disagreement can take place is at the fringes where no threat can be made to the status quo is assumed.
 The fact that what is considered the left wing party in this country adheres to this notion while the far-right and the neoliberals themselves pay it no mind should only serve to hasten our efforts.
 We reject this prescription and assert to organize ourselves politically around an ideology focused on class struggle.

 We recognize that, at its heart, our political struggle is not spiritual or cultural; rather it must be focused on improving the material conditions of the people.
 Our political action must be focused on this goal while fighting to dismantle the concentration of wealth and power that create the conditions where health care, housing and food are not 100% guaranteed conditions of life.
 Neoliberalism seeks to commodify and privatize all aspects of human life and so as socialists we must support actions which seek to reverse this process.